MalkiaPublishing/Parallax-Gravity-WP/README.md

 # Parallax-Gravity-WP
-WordPress Landing page builder plugin
+Parallax Gravity, a WordPress plugin that allows you to create unlimited landing pages.